 New Jersey, also known as “The Garden State”, is among the leaders in many types of agricultural production.
 The state is a peninsula, bordered by the Atlantic Ocean in the east, southeast, and south.
 New Jersey is the fourth smallest state in area and the 11th most populous of the 50 states.
 The geographic location and factories in cities helped to drive the Industrial Revolution.
 Today, New Jersey is one of the most ethically and religiously diverse states in the country.

 With a median household income of $76,126 in 2016, well above the national average, and a poverty rate of about 10 percent, New Jersey is the second-wealthiest state in the country.
 In spite of this, large populations in New Jersey experience unemployment rates higher than the national average and median household incomes far below the federal poverty level.

-The state-federal vocational rehabilitation system in New Jersey faces many challenges as it strives to serve people with significant disabilities and promote competitive integrated employment.
-Project E3 will provide intensive technical assistance to two regions in New Jersey:
+The state-federal vocational rehabilitation system in New Jersey faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
+Project E3 provided intensive technical assistance to two regions in New Jersey:

 Live in households that received Supplemental Security Income, food assistance, or cash public assistance through the Temporary Assistance for Needy Families (TANF).
 National rate = 28%

 National rate = 4.3%

 Within the targeted communities, Project E3 focused on improving vocational rehabilitation service outcomes for these populations: